Ag2Cr2O7/LACF/README.md

 # LACF
-This is the PyTorch implementation of the paper that we submitted for under review to CIKM2024.
+This is the PyTorch implementation of the paper that we submitted for under review to AAAI2025.
 >LACF: Graph Self-Supervised Learning via Learnable Augmentation for Collaborative Filtering

->Submitted to 33rd ACM International Conference on Information and Knowledge Management (CIKM2024).

 >Anonymous Author(s)